alister/php-in-london/companies.md

 ## Z

 ----
 Want to add a company?
 Something is wrong in this list?
 Just <a href="https://github.com/alister/php-in-london/edit/master/companies.md">fork and edit</a> it!
-Edits can be done in just a moment entirely within the website.
+Edits can be done in just a moment entirely within the Github website.